About this book

 Blossom’s family is a small band of outcasts and eccentrics who live secretly in an ingenious bunker beneath a city reservoir.
 The Underlanders forage and trade for the things they need (“Is it useful or lovely?”), living off the things “Citizens” throw away.
 Lynn is enchanted and amazed.
 But when she inadvertently reveals their secret, she is forced to take measure of her own motives and lifestyle, as she figures out what it really means to be a family, and a friend.

 Classic Sarah Ellis, this novel is smart, rich, engaging and insightful.

-Short-listed for the Red Maple Award for Fiction 2015
+- Short-listed Red Maple Award for Fiction, 2015

-Selected for the Kirkus Reviews Best Books of the Year 2014
+- Commended Kirkus Reviews Best Books of the Year, 2014